ToshNeox/webtoolbox/README.md

 ## Developing locally
 The application is developed and built for production using the amazing [Parcel bundler](https://github.com/parcel-bundler/parcel).

-Just clone the project locally, install dependencies with `npm i` and run `parcel index.html`.
+Just clone the project locally, install dependencies with `npm i` and run `npm run serve`.

 Parcel will build the project and create a local development server at `http://localhost:1234` (if that port is available.)